microsoft/PowerBIVSTSExtension/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+All files must include the following text as a header:
+"Copyright (c) Microsoft Corporation.
+All rights reserved.
+Licensed under the MIT License."

 # Roadmap

 The project will follow the Power BI API and enable relevant calls.
 Ideas and discussion are welcome and we'll implement anything sensible. [https://docs.microsoft.com/en-us/rest/api/power-bi/](https://docs.microsoft.com/en-us/rest/api/power-bi/)